 Starting university is an exciting prospect and one that should be made the most of.
 It’s a brand new challenge – living away from mum and dad, and the first real chance you may have as a young adult for real independence.
 Going into this stage of your life with at least some preparation would be unwise, although so many do!
+For a start, make sure you check out a good university course finder to find the course that’s right for you and your future career plans.
 Being prepared for your new life will help you in many ways and will make your introduction to the university experience a lot more enjoyable.

 So let’s talk about what’s required for your ultimate starter kit for your first year of university.